EasyTerritory Territory Visual for Power BI Configuration with Territory Polygons

 • Project ID – (required) Enter your EasyTerritory project ID.

-• Azure Maps key – (optionally) Enter your Azure Maps key.
+• Azure Maps key – (optional) Enter your Azure Maps key.

 If you need any assistance, want to give suggestions, or overall feedback, please email us at support@easyterritory.com